 Educate Your Customers, Without Accusing

-A bad review could also be the result of a lack of knowledge about your restaurant or hotel, and stating facts is always a good way to respond to users.
+A bad review could also be the result of a lack of knowledge about your product, and stating facts is always a good way to respond to users.
 Of course, there is a fine line between stating facts and blaming the customer.

 For instance, I recently had a hotel experience where facts were unnecessary.
 I had asked the front desk for additional waters, and said that two of my friends had had their waters refilled in their rooms.